Why is revenue metric important?: And what is revenue metric?

 So Revenue metric is the total money a project or a business generates in a certain period.

-And it also refers to the money generated during a period.
+It also refers to the money generated during a period.

 And Revenue is the total amount of money that a company receives from its activities for providing products or services.

-So Revenue is recorded when a customer takes possession of the goods or services.
+Revenue is recorded when a customer takes possession of the goods or services.

 Why is Revenue Metric Important?

-And the reason revenue is the most crucial metric is because it’s the ultimate goal of content marketing.
+The reason revenue is the most crucial metric is because it’s the ultimate goal of content marketing.

-So you want to create content that not only attracts readers and engages them.
+You want to create content that not only attracts readers and engages them.

 But inspires them to take action and become customers.

-And if you can achieve that, you can consider your content marketing strategy a success.
+If you can achieve that, you can consider your content marketing strategy a success.

-So Revenue metric tells you whether your marketing is working or not.
+Revenue metric tells you whether your marketing is working or not.